 - 17.I.4.c.1.
 When the disc is in the air a player may not move in a manner solely to prevent an opponent from taking an unoccupied path to the disc and any resulting non-incidental contact is a foul on the blocking player which is treated like a receiving foul (17.I.4.b). [[Solely.
 The intent of the player's movement can be partly motivated to prevent an opponent from taking an unoccupied path to the disc, so long as it is part of a general effort to make a play on the disc.
 Note, if a trailing player runs into a player in front of them, it is nearly always a foul on the trailing player.]] - 17.I.4.c.2.
-A player may not take a position that is unavoidable by a moving opponent when time, distance, and line of sight are considered. [[If you are already in a position, you maintaining
+A player may not take a position that is unavoidable by a moving opponent when time, distance, and line of sight are considered. [[If you are already in a position, you maintaining that position is not "taking a position."]]
+Non-incidental contact resulting from taking such a position is a foul on the blocking player.

-- that position is not "taking a position."]]
-Non-incidental contact resulting from taking such a position is a foul on the blocking player. - 17.I.4.c.3.
-Non-incidental contact with a player's extended arms or legs (18.C) that impedes or alters the movement of an opponent is a foul on the blocking player regardless of who initiates contact.
-If the disc is in the air and said contact interferes with that opponent's attempt to make a play on the disc, it is treated as a receiving foul. [[Minor contact with an extended arm or leg is likely to be incidental unless it actually obstructs an opponent's movement.]] - 17.I.4.d.
+17.I.4.d.
 Strip: If a foul causes a player to lose possession of the disc, it is a strip.
 A strip is a subset of fouls and is treated the same way. [[Initiating contact with a disc in a player's possession is a foul.]] [[Sustained contact with, and control of, a non-spinning disc is required to establish possession (3.J).
 A player may not call a strip if they had only momentary contact with or lacked control of the disc at the time of an opponent contacting the disc because the player did not have possession.]]